Kogi Election Polls: Firm Drags PDP Aspirant to Court - Vanguard News

-Speaking to reporters in Abuja today, Roland Sam, a senior director of the firm said that April 12 carried out intensive content creation and lobbying project for the aspirant towards his governorship aspirations but Aminu Suleiman has reneged on the resolutions of their discussions.
+Speaking to reporters in Abuja today, Roland Sam, a senior director of the firm said that April 12 carried out intensive content creation and lobbying project for the aspirant towards his governorship aspirations but the Aspirant has reneged on the resolutions of their discussions.

 Also read: RE-ELECTION: Buhari will foundation for rebuilding Nigeria – Masari